 For more on Ireland – check out the posts below.

 7.)
 DURDLE DOOR AND OLD HARRY ROCKS, THE UK

 This coastline in the South West of England is one for the postcards.
 Durdle Door is an arch (ergo the “door” part of the name) created over time and situated right next to a beautiful cove and beach, making it the perfect spot to visit on warm summer days.

 Not too far from Durdle Door is Old Harry Rocks, a series of rock formations, carved away at by the Ocean and now proclaimed a UNESCO World Heritage site.
 It’s close proximity to Durdle Door (it’s about a 35-minute drive) makes them a perfect combo to visit together.

 Below are some fantastic gems to check out when you’re in England.

 8.)
-THE WHITE CLIFFS OF DOVER
+THE WHITE CLIFFS OF DOVER & SEVEN SISTERS

-These are such an emblem of English-ness, being the first things you’d see as you arrived on the boats from France that they’ve gone from just being a dramatic coastline you have to visit in Europe to being a “Welcome Home” symbol of sorts.
+These are such an emblem of English-ness, being the first things you’d see as you arrived on the boats from France that they’ve gone from just being a dramatic coastline you have to visit in Europe to be a “Welcome Home” symbol of sorts.

 The White Cliffs of Dover actually feel very familiar if you’ve been to places like Durdle Door and Old Harry Rocks but don’t let that stop you, they’re so worth visiting in and of themselves and with Dover Castle and quite a few beautiful beaches dotted around, you’ll find your day(s) filled here when you visit.